 The word “transformation” very specifically refers to a “thorough or dramatic change in form or appearance.”
 Transformation is not simply a series of small improvements, it involves a thorough, holistic change in entirety.

 In the business world, this kind of transformational change in an organization requires top-down belief and leadership to accomplish holistic change.
 It also takes a cultural shift in how it does business.
-It also requires bottom-up belief in the vision for change and most importantly, complete follow-through to succeed.
-The organization will succeed only if the change is occurring simultaneously from both directions.
+It also requires a bottom-up belief in the vision for change and most importantly, a complete follow-through to succeed.
+The organization will succeed only if the change is occurring simultaneously in both directions.
 If the leadership’s commitment to the change amounts to hollow words, it very quickly will become visible to all involved.
 If the heavy cultural shift is not actively carried out, the company will remain the business equivalent of a caterpillar: surviving by staying in business, but never achieving the full potential of what it could be – never truly transforming.

 Discover how some companies have truly transformed from within to become better versions of themselves.
 Watch videos and listen to some stories.Tags: Change Management, Supply Chain Optimization, transformation